microsoft/TypeScript-New-Handbook/reference/JSDoc-Type-References.md

 is checked by the Closure compiler.

-Finally, `array` and `promise` rewrite to `Array<any>` and `Promise<any>` respectively, since they, too, are used interchangeably:
+Finally, `array` and `promise` rewrite to `Array<any>` and `Promise<any>` respectively, since they, too, are used without regard to case:

 Type        | Resolved Type
 ------------|--------------